Immersed figure-8 annuli and anyons: Transportation experiment

 for any $A \subset \bar{X}$ and $C_- \subset C$.
 The specific choice $A= X_\calL \setminus X$ and $C_- = X_\calL \cap (X \setminus \partial X)$ is what we want because $A B C_-$ is now a Levin-Wen partition \cite{Levin2005} of the immersed annulus $X_\calL$ (namely, $A$ and $C_-$ are two disks, and they are separated by $B$). $I(A:C_-|B)_{|1_X\rangle}=0$ for the Levin-Wen partition \cite{levin2006detecting} of $X_\calL$ implies that $|1_X\rangle$ reduces to $X_\calL$ is the maximum-entropy state of $\Sigma(X_\calL)$.
 This implies ``$=$" applies to Eq.~\eqref{eq:le-transport}. \end{proof}

-\begin{Proposition} If there exists $\mu \in \calC_\calL$ with $d_\mu =1$, the transportation along $\calL$ is parallel. \end{Proposition} \begin{proof} An annulus is a disk with a puncture, homeomorphically speaking.
-If the state on $X_\calL$ is an extreme point, we can use the completion trick (Lemma~4.4 of \cite{Shi2023-Kirby}) to heal a puncture to obtain a state on the disk.
+\begin{Proposition} If there exists $\mu \in \calC_\calL$ with $d_\mu =1$, the transportation along $\calL$ is parallel. \end{Proposition} \begin{proof} The annulus $X_\calL$ can be viewed as a disk with a puncture.
+If the state on $X_\calL$ is an extreme point, we can use the completion trick (Lemma~4.4 of \cite{Shi2023-Kirby}) to heal a puncture of $X_\calL$ to obtain a state on the disk.
 The resulting state satisfies the axioms on the entire disk if the extreme point is associated with an Abelian sector ($\mu \in \calC_\calL$ with $d_\mu=1$).
 Let this state be $\tilde{\sigma}$.
 It is known that transporting a test annulus on a disk cannot permute anyon types, supposing that the disk has a reference state.
 (This is by Lemma~4.3 of \cite{shi2020fusion}).
-As the loop $X_\calL$ is identified as part of the disk for which we have a valid reference state $\tilde{\sigma}$, the transportation of test annulus on $X_\calL$ cannot permute anyons.
+As the loop $X_\calL$ is identified as part of the disk for which we have a valid reference state $\tilde{\sigma}$, the transportation of the test annulus on $X_\calL$ cannot permute anyons.
 Thus, the transportation along $\calL$ is parallel. \end{proof}

 \begin{Conjecture} If the transportation along $\calL$ is parallel, there exists $\mu \in \calC_\calL$ with $d_\mu =1$. \end{Conjecture}

 \begin{proof}[Proof of conjecture~\ref{conj:transportation} for Abelian anyon theories] For Abelian anyon theory (that is $d_a =1$ for $\forall a\in \calC$), the conjecture holds.
 The proof is that of Proposition~\ref{Prop:Abelian-result}, with a few minor and easy-to-state modifications.
 We only need to replace the immersed figure-8 annulus in Fig.~\ref{fig:Abelian-sketch} with the immersed annulus $X_\calL$ in Fig.~\ref{fig:transport-intro}.
 As we noted, every step works here because nowhere in the proof of Proposition~\ref{Prop:Abelian-result} did we use the condition that the annulus is immersed in a sphere.
 All we needed was the fact that a test annulus carrying $\forall a \in \calC$ transported along the immersed annulus remains in the same superselection sector $a$.
 For Abelian anyon theory, what we prove is $d_\mu =1$ for \emph{any} $\mu \in \calC_\calL$. \end{proof}